 The term FUSIA comes from the amalgamation of the words "Fusion", "US" and "Asia" which represents the nature of the agency.
 FUSIA is a multiplatform agency located in DUMBO (Down Under the Manhattan Bridge Overpass).
 Established in 2002, FUSIA specializes in cross-cultural marketing, communications and operational enhancement solutions.

 The Cross-Cultural Internship Program (www.theccip.com) is part of FUSIA's cross-cultural endeavors.
-It allows students from Asia to see and understand American business, culture and practices as well as facilitate the participating hosts' understanding of the global market.
+It allows students from Asia to learn about American business, culture and practices as well as facilitate the participating hosts' understanding of the global market.

 FUSIA is a US Department of State-designated J-1 Visa sponsoring organization (Intern category)—one the many organizations that sponsor an exchange visitor's entry into the US, monitors their activities during their stay and helps ensure that they and their proposed internship follow the requirements laid down by the Department of State.
 For more information about the Exchange Visitor Program, click HERE